harlexkhal/To-do-list-app/README.md

 - Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
 - ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)
-- Luxos (A library for dealing with dates and times in JavaScript.)
+- Webpack (Used for bundling JavaScript files for usage in a browser)

 To get a local copy up and running follow these simple example steps.